chaoyi888/Setup-Reverse-Server-for-Raspberry-Pi/README.md

 also please change the username to an appropiate user.

-## The SSH tunnel on the remote Raspberry Pi is always hanging there after a certain minutes inactive.
+## The SSH tunnel on the remote Raspberry Pi is always hanging there after a certain minutes inactivity.
 The following steps can be taken so that the tunnel won't hang there
 ## anymore.
   1. In /etc/ssh/ssh_config, append the following two lines at the last.
     @ sudo nano /etc/ssh/ssh_config